irfadianana/Grape-Classification/README.md

 # Grape-Classification

-> Make sure you have installed the required library
+1. Make sure you have installed the required library
-> Open anaconda terminal with this folder directory
+2. Open anaconda terminal with this folder directory
-> Run this command "python apps.py"
+3. Run this command "python apps.py"
-> access to the web "http://127.0.0.1:5000"
+4. Access to the web "http://127.0.0.1:5000"